heycruss/SQL-Northwind-Traders/README.md

 - Revenue is relatively well distributed across the three shipping companies. **United Package** generates the largest share at **42.28%**, followed by **Federal Shipping** at **30.10%** and **Speedy Express** at **27.61%**.
 - Shipping time varies across carriers. **Federal Shipping** has the shortest average shipping time at **7.47 days**, compared with **8.57 days** for Speedy Express and **9.23 days** for United Package.
-- Despite being the fastest carrier, Federal Shipping has the highest freight-to-average ratio at **5.03%**, while United Package has the lowest at **4.93%**.
+- Despite being the fastest carrier, Federal Shipping has the highest freight cost relative to average order value at **5.03%**, while United Package has the lowest at **4.93%**.
 ### 5.7 Best Product per Category

 ![SQL-Northwind-Traders](Images/8.Best_product_of_each_category.png)